Change is coming: Major announcements at Apple's annual conference

-Apple chief executive Tim Cook kicked off a keynote Monday that previewed upcoming changes to the company's phone and computer software, some intended to help it diversify to offset eroding sales of its bedrock product, the iPhone.
+Apple chief executive Tim Cook has previewed upcoming changes to the company's phone and computer software, with some intended to help it diversify to offset eroding sales of its bedrock product, the iPhone.

 Many of the software updates are expected to be tailored for digital services such as video streaming that Apple is rolling out to lessen its iPhone dependence.

-Mr Cook began his keynote by recapping services Apple announced earlier this spring, including a news reading service and an arcade service for mobile games.
+Cook began his keynote by recapping services Apple announced earlier this spring, including a news reading service and an arcade service for mobile games.
 He also previewed one of the original shows Apple is producing for its new videostreaming service, "For All Mankind," set in an alternate history where the Soviets were first to land a man on the moon.

 The software showcase is an annual rite.
 This year, however, Apple is grappling with its biggest challenge since its visionary co-founder, Steve Jobs, died nearly eight years ago.

 Although still popular, the iPhone is no longer reliably driving Apple's profits the way it has for the past decade.
 Sales have fallen sharply for the past two quarters, and could suffer another blow if China's government targets the iPhone in retaliation for the trade war being waged by US President Donald Trump.

 Apple emphasised its privacy protections during the keynote — following along with Facebook, Google and other major tech companies' scripts this year.
 In its new operating system iOS13, the company is introducing "Sign in with Apple" to let users sign into apps without using similar sign-in services from Facebook and Google.
 The sign in will let you hide your actual email address if you choose.
 It is also making it easier to only show your location to apps once and not continually.

 Another potential problem looms for Apple.
 Regulatory complaints and a consumer lawsuit both question whether Apple has been abusing the power of its iPhone app store to thwart competition and gouge smaller technology companies that rely on it to attract users and sell their services.